January 19, 2020

 What are the deadlines for registration?

-The Early Registration Discount ($150-$250) expires after December 15.
-For those who rolled over their deposits or more last summer, the deadline for locking into 2020 tuition rates is January 15.
+For those who rolled over their deposits or more last summer, the deadline for locking into 2020 tuition rates is March 15.
 Tuition-in-full is due April 15.
 Late registration fees kick in May 1.
 For a detailed cancellation policy, see the Dates & Fees page.